 The interviews and workshops will take place at our partner space, Applecart Arts Theatre, between 3-18th September 2018.

-We will hold a public rehearsed reading of the text in February.
+We will hold a public rehearsed reading of the text in February at Camden People's Theatre,.
 Details on how to attend the reading TBA.

 Director-writers: Sînziana Koenig and Nico Vaccari